rrgalvan/freefem-tests/keller-segel/ks_acute_mesh/test3/README.md

 # Test 3:
-- Blow up test
+- Non blow up test + OBTUSE mesh
-- Zero initial condition for v
+- Chemotaxis from center of square [-1/2, 1/2]^2 to upper edge